Abubakr Ibrahim Chehem

 Emir Abubakr Ibrahim Chehem (Afar: Obakar Arbahim Sehim, Turkish: Ebûbekir Efendi Paşa; c.
-1810 – 6 December 1885) was an Ottoman-Afar statesman, wealthy merchant and slave-trader.
-He served as the Pasha of Ottoman Zeila twice, first from 1855 to 1857 and then from 1861 to 1874, until the Egyptians invaded Harar.
-He later served as the provincial governor of Zeila in the Khedivate’s Somali Coast from 1874 until their withdrawal in 1884.
-His rival, Sharmake Ali Saleh, charged him of embezzling funds from the customs office, he was arrested and imprisoned for 8 months.
-He was later freed by Henri Lambert, the French consul of Aden.
+1810 – 6 December 1885) was an Ottoman-Afar statesman, wealthy merchant, and slave-trader who served twice as the Pasha of Ottoman Zeila, first serving from 1855 to 1857 and again from 1861 to 1874, until the Egyptian invasion of Harar.
+During his first term, his rival Sharmake Ali Saleh accused him of embezzling funds from the customs office, leading to his arrest and an eight-month imprisonment.
+This incident resulted in his removal from office.
+He was eventually freed through the intervention of Henri Lambert, the French consul at Aden.
+After the Egyptian takeover in 1874, he continued to serve as the provincial governor of Zeila under the Khedivate’s administration until their withdrawal in 1884.